2ahmedabdullah/Customer-Segmentation/README.md

 ## Segment Interpretation
 Once segmented, customers’ behavior will require some interpretation.
-And I have used the descriptive statistics by brand and by segment and visualizing the findings.
+And I have used the descriptive statistics by brand and by segment and visualized the findings.
 Through the descriptive analysis, I formed hypotheses about the segments, thus ultimately setting the ground for the subsequent modeling.

 ![10](img/10.png)